Gari Clifford: Career

 Following his Doctoral degree, he joined Massachusetts Institute of Technology as a Postdoctoral Fellow in 2003, then Research Scientist in 2004, and Principal Research Scientist from 2005 to 2009.
+He was also appointed as a Lecturer in Medicine at Harvard University from 2007 to 2009.
 From 2009 to 2014, he was appointed as an Associate Professor of Biomedical Engineering at the University of Oxford, and subsequently as a Visiting Professor from 2014 to 2017.
 He held concurrent appointments as Associate Professor of Biomedical Informatics at Emory University, and as Associate Professor of Biomedical Engineering at Georgia Institute of Technology from 2014 till 2019.
 He currently serves as Professor of Biomedical Informatics and Biomedical Engineering at Emory University and Georgia Institute of Technology.

 At Emory University, he was appointed as Interim Chair in 2016 and then as Chair of the Department of Biomedical Informatics since 2019.

+At the Massachusetts Institute for Technology, Clifford served as the Engineering Manager for the Laboratory for Computational Physiology, under the leadership of Professor Roger G. Mark.
+His role included managing the collection and dissemination of the MIMIC II database.
+At the University of Oxford, he was the Director of the Center for Healthcare Innovation, the Founding Director of the Center for Affordable Healthcare, and the Acting Director for Affordable Health technologies at the George Centre for Healthcare Innovation.
+At Emory University, he was appointed as Interim Chair in 2016 and then as Chair of the Department of Biomedical Informatics in 2019.
+Additionally, he holds adjunct professorships at the Cardiovascular Research Institute, Morehouse School of Medicine, and the Department of Computer Science at Emory University.

+In 2025, Clifford was elected to the College of Fellows of the American Institute for Medical and Biological Engineering for his work in computational medicine and biomedical signal processing.

 Research

 Clifford's research focuses on four main themes.

 Healthcare Technology in Low-resource Settings

-Clifford has worked on scalable and affordable healthcare in low-resource settings.
-Most notably, he and his research team developed a novel method of identifying intrauterine growth restriction and gestational age estimation from a low-cost Doppler.
-In collaboration with Rachel Hall-Clifford, and the Maya Health Alliance, the team have developed a co-design program to deploy this AI-driven mHealth technology to improve outcomes in pregnancy and early childhood in Guatemala.
-While on faculty at the University of Oxford he founded the Oxford Centre for Affordable Healthcare, in which he along with his research team and collaborators developed a $5 mHealth blood pressure device, a mobile stethoscope used in South Africa, a cardiovascular disease screening system used in a clinical trial in India, and a smart hand-pump system for East Africa.
+Clifford has worked on scalable and affordable healthcare in low-resource settings, focused on addressing healthcare issues in the poorest populations.
+Most notably, he and his research team developed a novel method of identifying intrauterine growth restriction and gestational age estimation using a low-cost Doppler.
+In collaboration with Rachel Hall-Clifford and the Maya Health Alliance/Wuku' Kawoq, the team has developed a co-design program to deploy this AI-driven mHealth technology to improve outcomes in pregnancy and early childhood in Guatemala.
+This effort includes the Safe+Natal program, supported by the National Institutes of Health (NIH) and Google.org, aimed at improving maternal and child health using AI.
+While on faculty at the University of Oxford, he founded the Oxford Centre for Affordable Healthcare, in which he, along with his research team and collaborators, developed an award-winning $5 mHealth blood pressure device, a mobile stethoscope used in South Africa, a cardiovascular disease screening system used in a clinical trial in India, and a smart hand-pump system for East Africa.